pasha-log/capstone2-backend/PROJECTPROPOSAL.md

 <img src='./project-proposal-photos/Screenshot (114).png' alt=''>

 * When adding a photo, maybe figure out how to crop a photo?
 Add more than one photo?
+Or automatically adjust to show the full photo?

 <img src='./project-proposal-photos/Screenshot (115).png' alt=''>

 * Maybe figure out how to add a few basic filters?
+Black & white, lark, slumber e.g.

 <img src='./project-proposal-photos/Screenshot (116).png' alt=''>